redpanda-data/redpanda/docs/www/guide-wasm-elastic.md

     ```bash
     #this command installs all nodejs dependecies
-    $ npm install
+    npm install && \
     #this command generate the `dist/elastic.js` file.
-    $ npm run build
+    npm run build
     ```

 ## Deploy the Wasm function to Redpanda

-Now we need to deploy the Wasm script so that it can process the transforms.
+Now we'll deploy a Wasm script to receive events to a specifc topic and process the transforms.

 1. Create a topic to use for the transform: